linux4life798/qnap-alt-os/README.md

 ### OS Selection

 If you want to use the TPM2 to unlock LUKS volumes with dracut, you need to use the stable (bookworm) release of Debian (Aug 1, 2024).
-There seems to be an inssue on testing.
+There seems to be an issue on testing.

 ### Install from Serial Console